Core Architecture

 N-central never assumes trust.
 It authenticates and authorizes every access attempt.
 Micro-permissions, audit trails, and limited session lifetimes reduce attack surfaces.

-N-able recommends that you add the following path to the list of exclusions from security scans:
+N-able recommends adding the following path to the list of exclusions from security scans:

 Folders